The hilarious madness at Franken-Sci High continues in this second book in a wacky series created with The Jim Henson Company.

 In the second book in the Franken-Sci High series, Monsters Among Us, Newton Warp’s friends notice he’s being followed around by a strange new professor, Dr. Flubitus, but have no idea why.
 Newton wonders if it has something to do with the barcode on his foot.
 He doesn’t have much time to dwell on it, though, because soon there are reports of a giant monster loose on campus!
 Shelly assumes a school for mad scientists would have top-notch security against monsters, nosy tourists, and other invaders, but soon she and her friends Newton and Theremin discover a gaping loophole in the system.
 If a marauding monster can find its way to the school’s secret location in the Bermuda Triangle and figure out how to open a portal to the campus, anyone else could get in, too!
 Then Shelly finds out she might be the reason the monster is there in the first place…

-Mark Young’s brain is most definitely the result of a mad scientist’s experiment—it simply refuses to function like other brains you might know.
-In the “real” world Mark makes a living as a multiple Emmy winner who has written and produced the animated movies, Once Upon a Forest and All Dogs Go to Heaven 2 as well as worked on a bunch of animated TV shows for Netflix, Disney, ABC, CBS, and NBC.
-However, in his “inner” world, Mark believes that Franken-Sci High isn’t actually his creation but a real school where future mad scientists learn how to create synthetic eyeballs, travel to different dimensions, and design inflatable pets.
-Mark lives in downtown Los Angeles with his wife, Grania (who thinks his Emmys are soccer trophies).
-Between them, they have four amazing children.
-Visit him at MarkYoung.co.
+In the “real” world Mark Young makes a living as a multiple Emmy winner who has written and produced the animated TV shows for Netflix, Disney, Nick Jr., ABC, CBS, and NBC.
+However, in his “inner” world, Mark believes that Franken-Sci High isn’t actually his creation but a real school where budding mad scientists learn how to create synthetic eyeballs, travel to different dimensions, try gravity gum, and design inflatable pets.
+Mark lives in Southern California with his wife.
+Between them, they have four amazing kids.
+More about Mark at MarkYoung.co.